Yukti20/Arrays-in-Python/README.md

 # Arrays-in-Python
-These are solutions for Hackerank practice questions on arrays
+These are my solutions for Hackerank practice questions on arrays.
+All the codes are written in Python.
+These questions are available in the Interview preparation kit in the practice section.